Social Security Denials: Davenport SSDI & SSI Appeals Help

 The Appeals Process in Social Security Disability

-- The initial determination
+- Initial determination

 - Reconsideration determination